Daniels (directors)

-Daniel Kwan (born February 10, 1988) and Daniel Scheinert (born June 7, 1987), known collectively as the Daniels, are an American filmmaking duo.
-They began their career as directors of music videos, including ones for "Houdini" (2012) by Foster the People and "Turn Down for What" (2013) by DJ Snake and Lil Jon, both of which earned them Grammy Award nominations.
+Daniel Kwan (關家永 (Guān jiāyǒng, gwaan1 gaa1 wing5), born February 10, 1988) and Daniel Scheinert (born June 7, 1987), known collectively as the Daniels, are an American filmmaking duo.
+They began their career by directing music videos, including "Houdini" (2012) by Foster the People and "Turn Down for What" (2013) by DJ Snake and Lil Jon, both of which earned them Grammy Award nominations.

 They wrote and directed the absurdist comedy-dramas Swiss Army Man (2016) and Everything Everywhere All at Once (2022).
-The latter became A24's highest-grossing film, and won the duo many awards, including Academy Awards for Best Picture, Best Director, and Best Original Screenplay.
+The latter became A24's then-highest-grossing film, and won the duo many awards, including Academy Awards for Best Picture, Best Director, and Best Original Screenplay.

+Early lives and education

+Daniel M. Kwan was born in Westborough, Massachusetts to a Taiwanese mother and a father from Hong Kong.
+He attended Westborough High School and graduated in 2006.

+Daniel Scheinert was born and raised in Birmingham, Alabama, the son of Becky and Ken Scheinert.
+He attended Oak Mountain Elementary and Middle School, and graduated from Jefferson County International Baccalaureate School in 2004.

+Kwan and Scheinert met while studying film at Emerson College in Boston.
+Kwan graduated in 2010 and Scheinert graduated in 2009.

 Careers

 Music videos

-Kwan and Scheinert met while studying film at Emerson College in Boston.
-Kwan graduated in 2010 and Scheinert graduated in 2009.
-They went to college with Sunita Mani, who starred with Kwan in the music video for "Turn Down for What", which they directed.
+The Daniels went to college with Sunita Mani, who starred with Kwan in the music video for "Turn Down for What", which they directed.

 Since 2011, the duo have directed music videos for artists including Foster the People, the Shins and Tenacious D. In 2018, Kwan co-founded the group We Direct Music Videos (W.D.M.V.), described as "a global community of music video directors who are committed to sustainable directorial labor practices".

 Transition to film and television

-In 2016, the duo expanded to feature films, writing and directing Swiss Army Man, starring Paul Dano and Daniel Radcliffe, which received positive reviews, as well as the duo winning the Directing Award at the 2016 Sundance Film Festival.
+In 2016, the duo expanded to feature films, writing and directing their feature directorial debut Swiss Army Man, starring Paul Dano and Daniel Radcliffe, which received positive reviews, as well as the duo winning the Directing Award at the 2016 Sundance Film Festival.
 In 2019, Scheinert directed the black comedy-drama film The Death of Dick Long, which premiered at the 2019 Sundance Film Festival and received positive reviews.

 The Daniels have since accumulated several television directing credits, including Awkwafina Is Nora from Queens, Legion (Kwan only) and On Becoming a God in Central Florida (Scheinert only).
 The duo were attached as directors on a prospective TV adaption of Cat's Cradle by Kurt Vonnegut, being developed by Noah Hawley, but the project was not picked up.

+The Daniels directed one episode of Star Wars: Skeleton Crew (2024).